otam-mato/nodejs_mysql_web_app_terraform/README.md

 ### 1. Creating the Infrastructure with Terraform

 #### Template Description
 The Terraform configuration deploys resources on AWS.
 It sets up a VPC, subnets, security groups, EC2, and RDS instances.
-After the EC2 instance launches, it runs a script to clone the current git repository and imports 'my_sql.sql' database into the RDS MySQL database.
+After the EC2 instance launches, it runs a script to clone the current git repository, creates the RDS instance with specified configurations and imports 'my_sql.sql' database into the RDS MySQL database.

-Lastly, it creates the RDS instance with specified configurations and runs a script to set up the database.

 > **Terraform files:** [GitHub Link](https://github.com/otam-mato/nodejs_mysql_web_app_terraform/tree/676c0d649ebc857dba12cc7517ee11a9d6a6f497/Terraform%20template)